top of page

 Feb 34 min read

-We're building fast with AI in the wrong direction: Why AI development without users fails at scale
+We're Building Fast with AI in the Wrong Direction: Why AI development without users fails at scale

 n the rush to build faster with AI, there's a hard-learned lesson about why we build carefully in the first place that's being overlooked.
 It's not about process or methodology — it’s a fundamental question that speed doesn’t answer: Are we building the right thing at all?